kdoore/CS2335-Gitbook/dialogue-and-scene-decision-integration.md

 - We will write code to invoke the custom event when the dialog is complete.

-- In any State.cs file that corresponds to a Unity scene where we have selected to implement this dialogPanel prefab, we'll write a simple method such as:  OpenBtnPanel.
+- In scene management script, where we have selected to implement this dialogPanel prefab, we'll write a simple method such as:  OpenDecisionPanel.

--  We will files will be a listener for this event.

 ###Custom UnityEvent OnPanelClosing